 Colour water black with food dye and pour it into ice-cube trays to make hauntingly black cubes.

 Peel and scoop out a radish and stuff it with half a Spanish olive – try and find ones with a red pimento chilli in the centre.
-Place into the hole of an ice cube tray then top up with water and freeze.
+Place into the hole of an ice cube tray, then top up with water and freeze.
 Once frozen, pop them out of the tray and find peering eyeballs encased in a frozen tomb.
 Try making the simple edible eyeballs from our eyeball snot-tail.

 Drop pomegranate seeds into your ice cube trays, fill with water, freeze et voilà – vampire fang ice cubes.

 Scour the web for themed ice moulds – we found pumpkins, skulls, bones and more.